 - Set thermostat to around 55°F (12.7°C) to prevent frozen pipes.

-- Install a phone-based freeze alarm or Internet thermostat to alert you of changing conditions, such as a power outage and/or drop in temperature.
+- Install a freeze alarm or Internet thermostat to alert you of changing conditions, such as a power outage and/or drop in temperature.

 - Prevent washing machine flooding by installing an automatic water shut off valve.